Welcome!

 Research Interests

-My doctoral research was focused on causal inference, and the development (or transfer to the causal framework) of statistical methods that account for covariate-dependent monitoring times.
-In May 2021, I defended my doctoral thesis in biostatistics at McGill University - I had the privilege to be supervised by Professor Erica EM Moodie and co-supervised by Professor Robert Platt during my doctoral studies.
+My doctoral research focused on causal inference, and the development (or transfer to the causal framework) of statistical methods that account for covariate-dependent monitoring times.
+In May 2021, I defended my doctoral thesis in Biostatistics at McGill University - I had the privilege to be supervised by Professor Erica EM Moodie and co-supervised by Professor Robert Platt during my doctoral studies.

-Besides my doctoral research, in 2019-2020, I have had the chance to be involved on a project in which we developed an optimal adaptive treatment strategy for patients suffering with depression.
+Besides my doctoral and more methodological research, in 2019-2020, I have had the chance to be involved on a project in which we developed an optimal adaptive treatment strategy for patients suffering with depression.
 That rule was developed with the aim to choose between citalopram and fluoxetine (two commonly prescribed antidepressant drugs) based on patients’ characteristics.
 See the commentary by Drs Shiner and Watts and our response, as well as a link to the McGill Reporter short interview.

 More details on previous publications can be found on my Google Scholar account.
 Please feel free to touch base if you would be interested in a collaboration!